Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: Introduction

 \section{Introduction}

-Let $V$ be a (real or complex) super Hilbert space with grading operator $\Gamma$.
-By a Lagrangian in $V$, we mean a linear subspace $L \subset V$ such that $\Gamma L = L^\perp$.
-A Lagrangian correspondence between $V_0$ and $V_1$ is then a Lagrangian $L \subset \Pi V_0 \oplus V_1$, where $\Pi V_0$ is the super Hilbert space with the grading reversed.
-If such a Lagrangian correspondence is in general position, it is the graph of a closed operator $T: V_0 \to V_1$.
-However, this operator can be unbounded in general, which makes the theory non-trivial in the infinite-dimensional situation.
+In this article, we consider the category of Lagrangian correspondences relevant to quantization of fermionic fields.
+While in the bosonic case, Lagrangian subspaces of \emph{symplectic} vector spaces are relevant, in the fermionic case, the symplectic form is replaced by a non-degenerate \emph{symmetric} bilinear form $B$ (\emph{Hermitian} in the complex case), and Lagrangians in this context are maximally isotropic subspaces for $B$.
+Throughout, we take $V$ to be a Hilbert space and assume that~${B(x, y) = \langle \Gamma x, y\rangle}$ for an isometric involution $\Gamma$ of $V$.
+Such an involution induces a~$\Z_2$-grading on $V$, hence this is the same set of data as a \emph{super} Hilbert space.

-There is a category with objects \emph{finite-dimensional} super Hilbert spaces and Lagrangian correspondences as morphisms, where composition is given by the usual composition of correspondences.
-However, the composition of Lagrangian correspondences between \emph{infinite-dimensional} super Hilbert spaces is not in general a Lagrangian, owing to the fact that the composition of densely defined, closed operators need not be densely defined and/or closed (see Example~\ref{ExampleNonComposable}).
+For functorial quantization, one would like to have a category whose objects are super Hilbert spaces as above, and whose morphisms are Lagrangian relations $L \subset \Pi V_0 \oplus V_1$, where $\Pi V_0$ is the super Hilbert space with the opposite grading (correspondingly, $B$ replaced by $-B$).
+However, the composition of arbitrary Lagrangian relations may fail to be Lagrangian again, so this naive definition does not yield a category with a well-defined composition law.

-A solution to this problem is to consider super Hilbert spaces \emph{with polarization} instead, i.e., super Hilbert spaces $V$ together with an equivalence class of Lagrangians $[L]$ on $V$.
-Here we call two Lagrangians equivalent if the difference of the corresponding orthogonal projections is a Hilbert-Schmidt operator.
-A Lagrangian correspondence $L \subset \Pi V_0 \oplus V_1$ is then required to be either the graph of an isometry that preserves the polarization (type (1)), or be equivalent to the Lagrangian $L_0^\perp \oplus L_1$, where $L_i$ defines the polarization of $V_i$ (type (2)).
-We show that the composition of such Lagrangians is a Lagrangian of either type (1) or type (2) again, giving rise to a well-defined composition law in the resulting category of Lagrangian correspondences $\Lag^d$ between polarized Hilbert spaces.
+A solution to this problem is to consider \emph{polarized} super Hilbert spaces instead, i.e., Hilbert spaces $V$ with a fixed equivalence class of Lagrangians (or, more generally, \emph{sub-Lagrangians}, see Definition~\ref{DefinitionLagrangian}) in $V$.
+A Lagrangian correspondence $L \subset \Pi V_0 \oplus V_1$ is then required to be either the graph of an isometry that preserves the polarization, or equivalent to the Lagrangian $L_0^\perp \oplus L_1$, where $L_i$ defines the polarization of $V_i$ (such Lagrangians are called \emph{split}).
+When restricting to this subclass of Lagrangians, on obtains a category $\LagRel$ of Lagrangian relations with a~well-defined composition law (see Section~\ref{SectionPolarizations}).